Daulat Rao Sindhia: Scindia-British treaty

 India in 1765 (left) and 1805 (right).

 Finally, on 31 December 1802, the Peshwa signed the Treaty of Bassein, by which the East India Company was recognized as the paramount power in India.
-The continual evasion shown by Sindhia in all attempts at negotiation brought him into conflict with the British, and his power in both western and northern India was brought down by major defeats at Ahmednagar, Assaye, Argaon, Aligarh and Laswari.
-On 30 December 1803, he signed the Treaty of Surji-Anjangaon, by which he was obliged to give up his possessions between the Yamuna and the Ganges, South Haryana, the district of Bharuch, and other lands in the south of his dominions; and soon after, by the Treaty of Burhanpur, he agreed to maintain a subsidiary force to be paid for out of the revenues of territory ceded by the treaty.
+The continual evasion shown by Sindhia in all attempts at negotiation brought him into conflict with the British, and his power in both western and northern India was brought down by major defeats at Ahmadnagar, Assaye, Argaon, Asirgarh and Laswari.
+On 30 December 1803, he signed the Treaty of Surji Anjangaon, by which he was obliged to give up his possessions between the Yamuna and the Ganges, South Haryana, the district of Bharuch, and other lands in the south of his dominions; and soon after, by the Treaty of Burhanpur, he agreed to maintain a subsidiary force to be paid for out of the revenues of territory ceded by the treaty.
 By the ninth article of the Treaty of Surji Anjangaon he was deprived of the fortresses of Gwalior and Gohad, The discontent produced by the last condition almost caused a rupture, and did actually result in the plundering of the Resident's camp and detention of the Resident as a prisoner.

 In 1805, under the new policy of Lord Cornwallis, Gohad and Gwalior were restored, and the Chambal River was made the northern boundary of the state, while certain claims on Rajput states were abolished, the Company administration at the same time binding itself to enter into no treaties with Udaipur, Jodhpur, Kotah, or any chief tributary to Sindhia in Malwa, Mewar, or Marwar.

-In 1811, Daulat Rao conquered the neighboring kingdom of Chanderi.
+In 1811, Shrimant Daulat Rao conquered the neighboring kingdom of Chanderi.
 In 1816 Sindhia was called on to assist in the suppression of the Pindaris.
 For some time it was doubtful what line he would take, but he ultimately signed the Treaty of Gwalior in 1817 by which he promised full cooperation.
 He did not, however, act up to his professions, and connived at the retention of the fort of Asirgarh, which had been ceded by the treaty.
 A fresh treaty in 1818 effected a readjustment of boundaries, Ajmer and other lands being ceded.